-While The Netherlands has defined clear objectives for increased domestic bioenergy production, in practice, new bioenergy production chains are meeting many problems.
-Realization of bioenergy objectives in The Netherlands requires improvements in the availability and dissemination of technology, development of biomass and bioenergy (heat) markets, credit availability and processes for obtaining location permits.
+While The Netherlands has defined clear objectives for increased domestic bioenergy production as specified in the Dutch National Renewable Energy Action Plan, in practice, new bioenergy production chains are meeting many problems.
+Realization of national bioenergy objectives requires improvements in the availability and dissemination of technology, development of biomass and bioenergy (heat) markets, credit availability and processes for obtaining planning permission.
 More generally, more policy and public support is needed.

-2.3 Scenarios for the integrated analysis of biomass delivery chains
+2.3 Scenarios for the integrated analysis of biomass delivery chains2

 Long-term scenarios (2030) can be used to analyse different pathways for the production of biomass in the EU and in regions of EU countries.
 More generally the question is how 'biobased economy chains' - including production of biomass for bioenergy, biochemicals and materials - may evolve, next to existing biomass chains for food and feed production.
-Such long-term scenarios differ with respect to growth of GDP, population, oil and $CO_2$ prices, globalisation or regionalisation, high or low (government) regulation, etc.
+Such long-term scenarios differ with respect to growth of GDP, population, oil and CO2 prices, globalisation or regionalisation, high or low (government) regulation, etc.